Learn about Mental Health

 - For anyone new to these industries, it provides a basis for entering the industry, whether as an employee or in your own health or care related business.

 What you learn here will expand your perception of mental health and where an understanding of mental health can be applied.
-As your awareness of the nature and scope of mental health grows; you will understand and see opportunities to apply this understanding in an ever increasing range of situations; for example -
+As your awareness of the nature and scope of mental health grows, you will understand and see opportunities to apply this knowledge in an ever-increasing range of situations.
+For example:

 - Working in counselling